coveooss/connectivity-library/Spigit/README.md

-# Indexing Spigit Using the Generic REST API Connector
+# Indexing Spigit Using the REST API Connector

 ## Use Case
 This example shows how to index content from Spigit.